VslVictor7/CraftStatusBot/readme.md

 ```
 - Don’t worry, you can run the script independently.
 As long as you're in the file directory, use 'py bot_sender.py' to run the script.

+3. Finishing .env configuration.

+With the two steps out of they way, we can now continue to configure the env file.

+`MESSAGE_ID=`: ID of the placeholder message we literally just sent. collect it and put it here.

+`JSON_PATH=`: path of the 'stats' folder.
+It is present inside a minecraft server in the 'world' folder. you just need to copy the path of the stats folder, nothing else.

+`SERVER_LOGS=`: Beta feature im still working on.
+Ignore this and let it blank.

+`DISCORD_CHANNEL_CHAT_EVENTS_ID=`: This will be the ID of the channel to show every event currently set within the bot.
+So, people joining and leaving the server, deaths of players, players chatting, deaths of mobs, Advancements and Discord user messages appearing inside the server.
+It is advised to create a new channel just for this one.

+`MINECRAFT_SERVER=`: IP of your server.
+It will only accept: SRV records and Local ip's.
+IF you're running your server in a docker container, you need to insert the local ip address of the machine running the container (192.168.15.1 for example).
+If its not running in a docker container, you can just leave it there with "localhost".

+`MINECRAFT_PORT=`: This is explained by itself.

+`SERVER_MODE=`: Leave this to "0" or blank if your minecraft server is running the setting: "online-mode=true". if your server is "false", set the variable to "1", futhermore it will be explained what you should do IF you want to make everything look preatier in offline mode.

+`RCON_HOST=`
+`RCON_PORT=`
+`RCON_PASSWORD=`: These are important to make the joining and leaving the server events and discord users sending messages to work. if you're running the server in a container, set the host to be the name of your minecraft server SERVICE, the name is within your compose file.
+If your server is not running in a container, set the host to be the IP of your minecraft server (explained what can work in the variable `MINECRAFT_SERVER`).

+`API_PORT=`: And finally, the API port.
+This is the API that will search for mob icons and death messages, so set the port to whatever you want, as long as it matches to the api.

 ## 'Offline mode' servers (Ignore section if your server is "online-mode:true"):